cosminadrianpopescu/azul/README.md

 with 2 parameters: the azul terminal structure and the this id.
 This gives you a much more flexibility to set up your pane upon a layout restore.
 For more details, see the [`azul` api](./api.md)

+## Lua API

+If you are a `neovim` user and you are familiar with `lua`, you can access the full power of `azul` and you can have access to all `neovim` features by configuring it via an `init.lua` file instead of a simple ini file.
+See [here](./api.md) on how to do this.

+## Why

+I've been a [tmux](https://github.com/tmux/tmux/wiki) user for years.
+Then I've discovered [zellij](https://zellij.dev/) and been using for a few months.
+They are both amazing pieces of software.

+I've been using `tmux` for the obvious reasons.
+Then, I've switched to `zellij` because of the floating panels and the edit back buffer in the custom editor.
+The floating panels I've been searching it for years and suffered without them in `tmux`.
+And then when discovering them in `zellij`, I've helped implementing the edit in back buffer feature and this made me switch without looking back.

+However, they both have had some minor issues that were annoying me.
+For both of them, for example, changing the themes is not that straight forward (`:colorscheme tokyonight`?).

+Copy / pasting in `tmux` is painful with the tmux buffer.
+I mean it was the best solution at the time, but still...
+Synchronizing the terminal, vim and X clipboard was difficult.
+Especially when working from tty or over ssh.

+In this respect, zellij was a big step forward.
+Open the terminal content inside vim and I was done.
+But still, it was a shortcut to press to open the content, copy whatever was to copy and then close the editor to go back to the terminal.

+And the most annoying issue was the nested session.
+Open a multiplexer session, `ssh` to a server and there connect to another session.
+I've always fixed this by changing the modifier in the ssh session.
+But this raised issues when keeping the dotfiles under git, since I have to treat this modifier in some way to keep it under git.

+`Azul` solves all this issues.
+It allows me to have the modal zellij workflow, combined with the tmux modifier approach.
+And it solves the nested sessions issue.